jhgarner/Xest-Window-Manager/src/README.md

 single large state object, Xest had a large number of stacked `StateT` transformers where each stored a different part of the state.
 Unfortunately, this design brought out a GHC bug that made compiling with optimizations infeasible.
 A fix for that bug should be in GHC 9.0.
-Until then, Xest uses Capability to flatten the transformer stack into a single large record.
+For a while Xest used Capability to flatten the transformer stack into a single large record.

-If someone wanted to replace Capability, I wouldn't be opposed.
-Everything is pretty well abstracted by the `Member` type function so it's likely not too extensive of a refactor.
+Unfortunately, that library doesn't build on GHC 8.10.
+Now, Xest uses `freer-simple` because it feels like Polysemy but without the memory leak.

 ## FocusList.hs